Vyral/timothy-chase-recruiting/_posts/2018-05-10-this-is-a-test-post-copy-2.md

 title: this is a test post
 date: 2018-05-10
 tags:
-  - Lead Generation
+- Buyer Prospects
-  - Lead Conversion
+- Transaction Management
-  - Listing Presentation
+- Reviews and Referrals
 excerpt: 'Master cleanse pork belly pour-over VHS kogi locavore.
 Butcher chartreuse pour-over, farm-to-table slow-carb asymmetrical hexagon man braid.'
 enclosure:
 pullquote: This is an example of a pull quote